Workday/timeseries-forecast/README.md

 Dependencies
 ---

-The library has the following dependencies:
+The library has the following test dependencies:
 ```
-JUnit 4.12
+JUnit 4.13.2
 ```

 Authors